Fertility and the immune system: a dance of two

 This immunological tolerance begins with a chip change.
 The immune system has two very different ways of acting.

-Type 1 or cellular and type 2, humoral or by antibodies.
+Type 1 or cellular and type 2, humoral or antibodies.

 Depending on what type of invasion the body is receiving, the immune system uses one tool or another, as it sees fit.

 This chip change means that some autoimmune diseases, which involve a predominantly cellular immune reaction (type 1), such as rheumatoid arthritis, tend to improve during pregnancy.
-But it also means that antibody-driven autoimmune diseases like lupus can get worse.
+But it also means that autoimmune antibody diseases, such as lupus, can get worse.
 It has been seen that there are specific antibodies that can have harmful effects on both the placenta and the fetus.

-The immune system is such a vast thing that understanding it and its implications for fertility can be difficult.
+The immune system is so broad that understanding it and its implications on fertility can be complicated.
 For this reason, it is interesting to decipher some of these terms in order to improve immunity and fertility.

 Natural Killers or natural killer cells

-There are two types of immune system: innate and adaptive.
-The first is more ancient and we could say that "it comes from the factory".
-The second is, as its name suggests, learned, adaptive and specific.
+There are two types of immune systems: the innate and the adaptive.
+The first is more ancestral and we could say that “it comes from the factory.”
+The second is, as its name indicates, learned, adaptive and specific.

-It is formed as it confronts foreign elements and forms the immunological memory.
+It is formed as it faces foreign elements and forms the immunological memory.

-All the natural killers or natural killer cells are a type of white blood cell (lymphocyte) that are part of the innate immune system.
+The Natural Killers or natural killer cells They are a type of white blood cell (lymphocyte) that is part of the innate immune system.
 Its ability to kill is also closely related to cellular or type 1 immunity.

 As such, they are potentially very threatening to a developing pregnancy.

-However, this extreme has not yet been scientifically proven.
+However, this point has not yet been scientifically proven.

 Antiphospholipid syndrome